Greg Phillinganes: Career

-In addition to Stevie Wonder, Greg Phillinganes has worked and toured with other musicians including George Harrison, the Bee Gees, Donna Summer, Anita Baker, George Benson, Karen Carpenter, Eric Clapton, Donald Fagen, Aretha Franklin, Patti LaBelle, Michael Jackson, Richard Marx, Paul McCartney, Al Jarreau, Quincy Jones, and Stevie Nicks among others.
-In 1995 he played on the Joan Armatrading album What's Inside.
-Starting in 2005, Phillinganes filled in for the semi-retired David Paich on tour with the band Toto.
-He subsequently became a full-time member of the band and contributed to their album Falling in Between.
-He continued to tour as a member of Toto until the band became inactive in 2008.
-When Toto reformed in 2010 to resume touring and working on new material, Phillinganes had been replaced in the lineup by original keyboardist Steve Porcaro.
-In 2022 Phillinganes was reunited with Toto when he filled in for Dominic Xavier during the 'Dogs of Oz' tour during the Norwegian shows.
+Phillinganes has worked and toured with musicians including Stevie Wonder, George Harrison, the Bee Gees, Donna Summer, Anita Baker, George Benson, Karen Carpenter, Eric Clapton, John Mayer, Donald Fagen, Aretha Franklin, Patti LaBelle, Michael Jackson, Richard Marx, Paul McCartney, Al Jarreau, Quincy Jones, and Stevie Nicks.
+In 1982, he played on the Paul Simon album Hearts and Bones and in 1995, he played on the Joan Armatrading album What's Inside.

+Starting in 2003, Phillinganes filled in for the semi-retired David Paich on tour with the band Toto.
+He became a full-time member of the band by 2005, and contributed to their album Falling in Between.
+He continued to tour as a member of Toto until the band became inactive in 2008, and did not rejoin when Toto re-formed in 2010.
+In 2022, Phillinganes filled in for Toto's Dominique Xavier Taplin during the 'Dogz of Oz' tour during the Norwegian shows.
+Toto announced in 2024 on Facebook that he and drummer Shannon Forrest were returning to the touring lineup.

-Phillinganes served as the musical director for Cirque du Soleil's Michael Jackson: The Immortal World Tour for its entire run from 2011 to 2014.
-Phillinganes was Musical Director for the 2014 Women of Soul performance at The White House featuring, amongst others Aretha Franklin, Patti LaBelle, Ariana Grande and Jill Scott.
+Phillinganes served as the musical director for Cirque du Soleil's Michael Jackson: The Immortal World Tour for its run from 2011 to 2014.
+Phillinganes was Musical Director for the 2014 Women of Soul performance at The White House with Aretha Franklin, Patti LaBelle, Ariana Grande and Jill Scott.
 In 2014 and 2015 he performed with Stevie Wonder again in the Songs in the Key of Life Tour, also serving "as the tour's Music Director."
 He toured with the European leg of David Gilmour's Rattle That Lock tour.

+He again toured with Gilmour in 2024 in support of Gilmour's latest album, Luck and Strange.

 Phillinganes won a 2015 Creative Arts Emmy Award for Outstanding Music Direction for his role as musical director for the television special "Stevie Wonder: Songs In The Key Of Life" and was music director for the 2016 Grammy Awards.

-In 2022 Phillinganes were featured in several episodes of the podcast series Stories in the Room: Michael Jackson's Thriller Album Podcast.